Johns Hopkins Medicine Alumni Association

 Since 1976, the Johns Hopkins Medicine Alumni Association has financially supported Hopkins Medicine, providing as much as one-third of its production costs.
 Today, every member of Johns Hopkins Medicine Alumni Association receives the magazine free of charge.

-It’s open!
-The Johns Hopkins Medicine Alumni Association (JHMAA) invites students and trainees to apply for grants supporting projects that address the needs of the School of Medicine community, including educational needs, activities, experiences, community service, health, and well-being.
+The Johns Hopkins Medicine Alumni Association (JHMAA) invited students and trainees to apply for grants supporting projects that address the needs of the School of Medicine community, including educational needs, activities, experiences, community service, health, and well-being.
 See examples of previously funded projects in the JHMAA FY23 Annual Report, beginning on page 4.

 The Johns Hopkins Medicine Alumni Association sponsors five Young Investigator Awards annually, honoring the scientific accomplishments of a class of junior researchers.
 Awards are presented at Young Investigators’ Day.